froboy/yusaopeny_docs/content/en/docs/howto/content-audit/_index.md

 ---
 title: How to perform a content audit
-linkTitle: "... perform a content audit"
+linkTitle: "perform a content audit"
 description: Content audits help get an overview of how your site is structured and can assist with migrations, SEO analysis, and more.
 ---